 Imidacloprid

 Imidacloprid (a neonicotinoid insecticide) data were evaluated to determine aquatic life beneficial use attainment using criteria developed by the University of California, Davis (TenBrook et al., 2009a).
 This is the first listing cycle this evaluation guideline has been used for the Integrated Report.
-Other neonicotinoid insecticides were evaluated using U.S. EPA Aquatic Life Benchmarks.
 The University of California, Davis imidacloprid criteria meet all the requirements of an evaluation guideline as defined in Section 6.1.3 of the Listing Policy, as do other University of California, Davis pesticide criteria used in this and previous Integrated Report assessment cycles.
-See Section 2.5.2(c) for more information.
-The Central Coast Water Board staff recommend adding (listing) 26 waterbody segments to the 303(d) list for imidacloprid or imidacloprid guanidine.
+See Section 2.5.2(A) for more information.
+The Central Coast Regional Water Board staff recommend adding (listing) 22 waterbody segments to the 303(d) list for imidacloprid.
 (See Appendix I: Central Coast Regional Water Board – New Waterbody-Pollutant Combination Listing and Delistings.)
+Two imidacloprid degradates, imidacloprid guanidine and imidacloprid urea, as well as other neonicotinoid insecticides were evaluated using U.S. EPA Aquatic Life Benchmarks.

 Use of Toxic Units